 During his 12 years in private practice, Lang defended legal malpractice actions, premises liability actions, and a variety of personal injury, property, and construction related cases.
 Lang routinely defended claims in both Alabama and Florida state and federal courts.
 While in private practice, Lang also served as the City Prosecutor for the City of Daphne, Alabama, and the Municipal Judge for the City of Fairhope, Alabama.
 Lang served 28 years in the Army Reserves as a Judge Advocate General and retired at the rank of lieutenant colonel in 2016.

 During his 20 years as a circuit trial judge, Lang presided over more than 6000 civil jury cases.
 As a judge, Lang presided over 200 jury trials and 750 non-jury trials, including some of the more complex civil litigation cases in Alabama's 28th Judicial Circuit.
 Many of the trials over which Lang presided included catastrophic injury cases involving products liability, medical malpractice, construction defect claims.
 Lang also presided over dozens of trials involving municipal liability and general civil litigation.
 A large number of the civil jury cases over which Lang presided also involved condominium and home owners’ associations with substantial construction defect claims against developers and contractors.
 Lang also presided as judge over dozens of individual residential and commercial litigation cases during his 20 years.

-Lang serves of counsel for LGWM in the Pensacola, Florida office.
-After 20 years of service as a trial court judge, Lang retired from the bench and returned back to practice.
-While on the bench, Lang served as chair of the statewide Judges Technology Committee, which included development and implementation of the Alacourt and Alafile systems.
-In 2015, his contributions to the system where honored as he was awarded the Alabama State Bar Judicial Award of Merit.
+During his tenure on the bench, Lang served as Chair of the Alabama statewide Judges Technology Committee, for which Lang oversaw the development and implementation of the Ala court and Ala file electronic filing systems.
+In 2015, his contributions to the system were honored by being awarded the Alabama State Bar Judicial Award of Merit.